michele-alessandrini/dtm-infracost/finops.md

 One of the most visible effects of the pay-as-you-go model is that financial operations become part of every DevOps engineer’s job because everyone’s actions become responsible and accountable for a share of the bill.
 Being able to influence costs with their daily actions for an engineer is a new capability that causes however expectation problems.
 The business expects engineers to be able to control cloud costs, while engineers keep their focus on guarantee the quality and the effectiveness of the delivery, which rarely include thinking about costs.

-FinOps creates a playing field for engineers and business teams in which the implications of the pay-as-you-go model are understood first and, then, controlled.
+FinOps creates a playing field for engineers and business teams in which the implications of the pay-as-you-go model are understood first and, then, controlled by everyone.

 # The FinOps Framework

-Before diving into the  framework, it is worth to notice that - as many frameworks out there - the FinOps framework can be seen as a reverse engineering of what many companies and teams were already doing in the past to control and plan cloud costs.
+Before diving into the  framework, we need to hilight that the FinOps framework - as well as many other frameworks out there - can be seen as a reverse engineering of what many companies and teams were already doing in the past to control and plan cloud costs.
 Many of the concepts are not innovative per se.
 However, having a structured way to talk about financial operations eases up the adoption of all the controls, processes and best practices that make possible to bring concrete outcomes.

 The following sections present and comment the most important peculiarities of the framework.
-For a full reference, please rely on the official sections of the FinOps Foundation [^5].  in the following sections, we will focus on two main parts of the framework -  principles and domains - that are the areas that affect mainly the everyday's work of DevOps engineer.
+For a full reference, please rely on the official sections of the FinOps Foundation [^5].  in the following sections, we will focus on foundational principles that represent a consiste guidance in every FinOps adoption.

-Instead of explaining just the mere definitions that can easily retrieved from the web site of the foundation, a perspective on real world implementation of the framework will be given based on my personal 4 years heading the FinOps practice globally within Yoox Net-a-Porter Group with the responsibility of a 2-digits million cloud budget.

 ## Principles

 ### Teams need to collaborate
 FinOps, as highlighted in the previous section, is about making different teams speak the same language.
 To reach that, strict collaboration among teams is pivotal, especially when it comes to finance and technology.

 Looking at the procurement cycle of public cloud is clear how - without communication - finance is left blind to the reasons why certain invoices must be paid.
-Establishing a string relationship based on shared KPIs, reports and automations will help to streamline critical processes such as forecasting, budgeting and payment.
+Establishing a strong relationship based on shared KPIs, reports and automations will help to streamline critical processes such as forecasting, budgeting and payment.

 ### Everyone takes ownership for their cloud usage

 Public cloud is a distributed service by design, which leads to have a distributed consumption model - i.e. the pay-as-you-go model - in which a control plan is made available to the users through APIs.
 Everyone - who has the right level of permission - is able therefore to control resources, hence to generate costs.

-Every team therefore must be responsible of cost because they are the ones who are empowered - by design - to generate them.
-True, a central team can help to have a dedicated focus on finance, however the ultimate goal of FinOps is about establishing a culture of cost efficiency and prevent wastes in the first instance.
+Every team therefore must be responsible of cost because every team is responsible - by design - to generate them.
+True, a central team can help to have a dedicated focus on finance.
+However, the ultimate goal of FinOps is about establishing a culture of cost efficiency and prevent wastes in the first instance.

 ### A centralised team drives FinOps